alan-kudelko/DrinkCreator6000/README.md

 - [ ] Create main task for coordinating other tasks
 - [X] Create task for handling regular LCD updates
 - [X] Create task for regulating temperature inside the freezer
-- [X] Create task for handling keyboard input from PCF8574 IC
+- [X] Create task for handling keyboard input from PCF8574
-- [ ] Create task for selecting drink to be ordered
+- [ ] Create task for selecting the drink to be ordered
-- [ ] Create task for processing ordered drink (pumps activation)
+- [ ] Create task for processing the ordered drink (pump activation)
-- [X] Create task for displaying information about project such as author, startup count, current run time
+- [X] Create task to display project information such as author, startup count, and current runtime
-- [ ] Create task for displaying current temperature settings and current temperature inside the freezer
+- [ ] Create task to display current temperature settings and actual temperature inside the freezer
-- [ ] Create task for displaying and confirming last saved error
+- [ ] Create task to display and confirm the last saved error
-- [ ] Create software guard zones between task stacks for additional protection and reliability
+- [ ] Implement software guard zones between task stacks for added protection and reliability
+- [ ] Review .map file and optimize memory by efficient variable placement using linker script (.ld file)
 ---